nzp-team/documentation/markdown/mapping/trenchbroom-setup.md

 This is not a guide on learning to use TrenchBroom or _Quake_ mapping.
 Please refer to the [Landing page](../landing/index.md#mapping-documentation) for resource links to these.

+If you are looking for Texture WADs, refer to the ones on our [asset repository](https://github.com/nzp-team/assets/tree/main/source/textures/wad), provided you agree and adhere to the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) licensing.

 ## TrenchBroom Profile

 ### Downloading